colefichter/math372_project_2/README.md

 ## The following files may be of interest

+* Report.pdf is simply the printable version Report.lyx
 * images\ contains some useful charts and plots
-* Report.lyx is an aumented LaTeX file that can be opened using [Lyx](http://www.lyx.org)
-* Report.pdf is simply the printable version Report.lyx
-* Slides.odp is a Libre Office presentation slide deck
+* The 'Slides Done'\ folder contains the slides from our in-class presentation
+* Animations depicting the model evolution for various terrain types can be found in the images\ folder.
+All of the animations have file names that begin with the prefix "Animation_" followed by the terrain type and the time horizon being animated.